Mabla Mountains: Culture

 The dabou, a permanent stone dwelling, is found in certain high ground regions, such as the Mabla and Goda Mountains, as well as in Ethiopia with the Afar.

 Flora and fauna

 The endemic, critically endangered Djibouti spurfowl was first recorded here in 1985, with the nearby Forêt du Day being its only other location.
+Other native resident birds include Hemprich's hornbill (Lophoceros hemprichii), eastern yellow-billed hornbill (Tockus flavirostris), black-throated barbet (Tricholaema melanocephala), Abyssinian white-eye (Zosterops abyssinicus), Somali starling (Onychognathus blythii), and shining sunbird (Cinnyris habessinicus).

 In the 1920s, the mountains were thickly covered with trees.
-The terrain includes box (Frais spp.) and acacias, as well as palm groves within ravines.
-Higher elevations of 1300–1600 m are home to juniper forest that include tall arborescens Euphorbia, and flowering herbs such as Forget-me-not.
+The flora includes box (Buxus hildebrandtii) and acacias, as well as groves of the Bankoualé palm (Livistona carinensis) in ravines.
+Higher elevations of 1300–1600 m are home to African juniper (Juniperus procera) forest that include tall arborescent Euphorbia, and flowering herbs such as forget-me-not.
 Near the summit can be found ferns.

 Conservation

 In recent years, the forest has been damaged severely, chiefly through forest fires, the grazing of cattle, the felling of its trees, as well as military requirements.
 In the 1980s, a proposal was made to establish a national park in the mountains' Goula Region.